Publishing your research

 2. Department of Orthopedics, Skåne University Hospital, Malmö, Sweden.

-Use a unique and internationally valid research identity – ORCID
+Using ORCID as your unique and internationally valid research identity

-Open Researcher and Contributor ID (ORCID) is used by many funders and publishers in order to identify researchers.
-As a researcher, you can use an ORCID ID to ensure that your publications are credited to you and not to someone else who has a similar name.
-You can also link your ORCID ID to your LUCRIS profile to automatically export your publications registered in LUCRIS.
+The Open Researcher and Contributor ID (ORCID) is used by many funders and publishers to identify researchers.
+As a researcher, you can use an ORCID ID to ensure that your publications are credited to you and not to someone else with a similar name.

-Read more about how to connect your ORCID-ID to LUCRIS (Lund University Staff Pages)
+Read more about how to connect your ORCID ID to LUCRIS (Lund University´s Staff Pages)